Sunflower (The Beach Boys album): "Add Some Music to Your Day"

-"Add Some Music to Your Day" is a song with lyrics that are a celebration of music and its ubiquitous presence in daily life.
+"Add Some Music to Your Day" is a song with lyrics about the celebration of music and its ubiquitous presence in daily life.
 It was written by Brian, Mike Love, and their friend Joe Knott, who was not a professional songwriter.
 Biographer Peter Ames Carlin wrote that the song was a "pop-folk tune" that "seemed like a perfect statement of purpose to lead off the band's second decade, given the tune's shared, round-robin style lead vocal, full background harmonies, and a plainspoken lyric".

 "Got to Know the Woman"

-"Got to Know the Woman" is an R&B song by Dennis that featured backing vocals from female session singers.
+"Got to Know the Woman" is an R&B song by Dennis that features backing vocals from female session singers.
 White noted it was "one of the few Beach Boys songs that could honestly be called funky, its tinkly Dixieland piano a perfect foil for the coarse frivolity of the verses, which contain a boorish come-on to the object of one's lowest bump-and-grind fantasies.

 "Deirdre"

 "Deirdre" was credited to Bruce Johnston and Brian.
-Although Johnston has said that Brian only offered minor lyrical contributions and that he gave him a 50% share in the song as a favor, Beach Boys historians Andrew G. Doe and John Tobler have asserted that the song was "developed from a musical theme first used in 'We're Together Again,'" a 1968 composition credited to Brian and unrelated singer Ron Wilson.
+Although Johnston has said that Brian only offered minor lyrical contributions and that he gave him a 50% share in the song as a favor, music historians Andrew G. Doe and John Tobler wrote in 2004 that the song had been "developed from a musical theme first used in 'We're Together Again,'" a 1968 composition credited to Brian Wilson and singer Ron Wilson (no relation).
 The song was named after the sister of one of Johnston's ex-girlfriends and was described by White as "a stroll-tempo devotional to an idealized, red-haired goddess; its stippled use of flutes plus the spacey filtering and compression techniques in the vocal mixes giving the track a celestial grandeur."
 In 1994, the song was sampled in the video game EarthBound.

 "It's About Time"

 "It's About Time" is an autobiographical rock song about the pitfalls of stardom and fame.
-It was written by Dennis, Carl, Jardine, and outside writer Bob Burchman.
-Jardine said: "'It's About Time'" was Carl, Dennis and I [sic].
-That's a good one.
+It was primarily written by Dennis and outside writer Bob Burchman (a close friend of Dennis's second wife, Barbara), with co-writers Carl and Jardine adding various refinements during the recording process.
+Jardine said: "'It's About Time'" was Carl, Dennis and I. That's a good one.
 I like that production.
 That was mostly Dennis, and I just helped with the lyrics.
 Dennis and Carl did the track."
-White wrote: "The Santana-like Latin pivot of its percussion gave the song a nice tension, and the personal renewal described by the song's central character triggers a driving guitar break that makes his second chance seem both plausible and thrilling.
-And undidactic commentary on rock indulgence and self-redemption, it was also a wishful scenario regarding both Brian and Dennis Wilson's sporadic personal troubles."
+White describes the song as a "commentary on rock indulgence and self-redemption, it was also a wishful scenario regarding both Brian and Dennis Wilson's sporadic personal troubles."